 How Much Do Budget Groceries Cost?

 For this grocery list on a budget, I am not assigning a specific dollar amount.
 While the items on my list could be the base for a $200 a month grocery list, the actual figure will depend on where you live and where you shop.
+The cost will also depend on whether you are making a budget grocery list for family, couple or single person.

 To come up with the absolute cheapest grocery list, I think it is imperative to price shop your local grocery stores.
+Doing a little price shopping (this can even be done online) will help guide you to where to buy cheap groceries in your community.

 Do you really want to challenge yourself to eating on a budget?
 Join my $5 Food Challenge and I will help set you up for frugal food success!